Image of God (Imago Dei)

 5 Conclusion

-The article shows that imago Dei, both in the Bible and its diverse use in theological tradition, pertains to a specific aspect of anthropology, namely human knowledge of and relation to God.
+The article shows that the imago Dei, both in the Bible and its diverse use in theological tradition, pertains to a specific aspect of anthropology, namely human knowledge of and relation to God.
 This is true for mimetic understandings of human nature, as in the tradition from Irenaeus and Augustine, which distinguishes between imago and similitudo, with the imago-nature representing what grace builds upon and completes.
 It is also true for the Reformers’ emphatic rejection of this distinction.
 The doctrine of the lost image, which is restored only through a unique work of God, ultimately denies any form of human contribution to the knowledge of and fellowship with God that imago Dei signifies.
 Further, it applies to the relational understandings in Bonhoeffer and Barth, who see the knowledge of God and covenant-fellowship with God as reflected in human relationality.
-Finally, it pertains to dynamic understandings, particularly in Herder and Pannenberg, who view imago Dei as the human destiny to participate in God’s life.
+Finally, it pertains to dynamic understandings, particularly in Herder and Pannenberg, who view the imago Dei as the human destiny to participate in God’s life.

 Attributions

-Copyright Peter Søes (CC BY-NC)
+Copyright Peter Søes ORCID logo (CC BY-NC)

 Bibliography